 The hips are the epicenter of the body.
 The strength and range of motion of all the load-bearing joints (shoulders, knees, ankles) depend on the alignment and functionality of the hips.
 Better range of motion allows your body to better activate your deepest muscle groups, which aids the creation of balanced, lean muscle mass.

 Here’s an example: If the shoulder joint is functional and limber, movement in the shoulder will use all the muscles surrounding that joint.
-But if your shoulder has limited range of motion and is bound forward, you won’t be able to fully access/activate the posterior muscles around the joint.
+But if your shoulder has limited range of motion and is bound forward, you won’t be able to fully access and activate the posterior muscles around the joint.
 They will be effectively turned off and inactive.
 Full range of motion removes the muscular and structural limitations that keep us from accessing all our muscles.

 Think about it this way: When you move, you should be moving with 100 percent of your body, your muscles functioning like one integrated, fluid system.
 Bad posture, imbalances, and muscular compensation disconnect the muscles in the body.
 This disconnect, Bradley says, is the crux of the problem: “If you only move the hip 50 percent of its natural range of motion, then you’re only getting 50 percent of the benefit as it relates to your metabolism.
 But if you’re moving it through its full natural range, then you’re getting full muscle engagement and full metabolic benefit.”